 1. Use 'Up/Down' mode instead of 'Up' mode

-2. In 'Up' mode, use the timer interrupt instead of halting the counter and reading out the value in TAxR/TBxR again.
+2. In 'Up' mode, use the timer interrupt instead of halting the counter and reading out the value in TAxR/TBxR

-3. When halting the timer counter in 'Up' mode, reinitialize the timer before starting to run modes, depending on the oscillator that feeds ACLK / SMCLK.
+3. When halting the timer counter in 'Up' mode, reinitialize the timer before starting to run again.